sanchit05/falcon-fork/examples/README.md

 ```
 3. **Add Org1 to the network**

 Once the `Org1` ICA started successfully, you would need to add this `Org1` to the network.
-For that, you need to run the following Job in `initialpeerorg`.
-Comment out the `org2` section from the `Values.organizatons` array in the values file [examples/fabric-ops/initialpeerorg/configure-org-channel.yaml](./fabric-ops/initialpeerorg/configure-org-channel.yaml) for now since we have not deployed the `Org2` yet.
+For that, you need to run the following Job in `org1`.
+Comment out the `org2` section from the `Values.organizatons` array in the values file [examples/fabric-ops/org1/configure-org-channel.yaml](./fabric-ops/org1/configure-org-channel.yaml) for now since we have not deployed the `Org2` yet.
 ```
-helm install configorgchannel -n initialpeerorg helm-charts/fabric-ops/ -f examples/fabric-ops/initialpeerorg/configure-org-channel.yaml
+helm install configorgchannel -n org1 helm-charts/fabric-ops/ -f examples/fabric-ops/org1/configure-org-channel.yaml
 ```
 4. **Deploy Peers on Org1**
 ```